fisser001/fogbank-scripts/docs/1_installation.rst

 Add a data source by clicking the Grafana logo on the top left corner.
 Click on Data Source > Add data source and fill in the appropriate details.

 Add a Dashboard by clicking on the logo again, choosing Dashboards > New.
 Select graph, and click on the panel title to edit.

-This is the end of this document.
-If you wish to read an example of how all these components were used together, proceed to the next document.

 ========
 Appendix